jsoslow2/AI-Therapist/README.md

     pip install -r requirements.txt  #(or in Windows - sometimes python -m pip install -r requirements.txt )

+After that make sure to create `.env` file in the root directory of the project with content like this:

+    OPENAI_API_KEY={your openai api key}
+    FLASK_SECRET_KEY={flask secret key that you generated using whatever secret key generator you like}

 Start the application with: